simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 - **BUI YYY**

 Other acronyms:
-- MM - Market Maker, an infinite buy/sell for certain materials on all CX (Commodity Exchanges).
+- MM - Market Maker, an infinite buy/sell for certain materials on all CX (Commodity Exchanges)

 #### Is there any way to trade wares privately?